dmx-systems/dmx-documentation/docs/user.rst

 -------------------

 To document a meeting, prepare for an interview or to do some research you can create a topicmap.
-To create a new topicmap open the :ref:`search/create dialog <user-the-search-create-dialog>` (right click).
+To create a new topicmap got to the Workspace it shall be assigned to.
+Open the :ref:`search/create dialog <user-the-search-create-dialog>` (right click).
 Enter the name of the new topicmap, select *Topicmap* from the "Create" menu and confirm with "Create".

 .. image:: _static/create-topic-map.png

-For topicmaps, the creation dialog has an additional choice between (usual) topicmaps and geo maps (see below).
+For topicmaps, the creation dialog has an additional drop-down menu.
+If you have the :ref:`Geomaps <user-geodata>` plugin installed, you can choose between a regular topicmap and a Geomap here.
+Without the plugin, you don't have to choose anything here.

 Once created, the new topicmap is opened.
 You can see its name in the :ref:`Topicmap Selector<user-the-topic-map-selector>` and use it to switch between topicmaps.